EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1c.
 Reverting Commits

 Ever mistakenly made a commit that you desperately want to take back?
 Don't worry we've all done it.
-Simply use the Github web editor to revert your commit.
+Simply use the Github Web Editor to revert your commit.

 First you need to copy the id code of the commit your wanting to convert.
 - Go into your commit history